 Caffé Lattes are another very popular drink choice for coffee drinkers worldwide.
 They also originated in Italy, and a latte is prepared using espresso and steamed milk.
-This type of coffee has a lot of milk compared to any other preparation where you combine shots of espresso and milk.
+This type of coffee has a lot of milk (Using Soy Milk in Coffee) compared to any other preparation where you combine shots of espresso and milk.
 That is also where the latte gets its name.
 Caffé meaning coffee and Latte meaning milk in Italian, the word literally translates to “milk coffee” – Differences when comparing iced latte vs iced coffee!

 This drink has also been changed around by multiple coffee shops based on customers’ tastes and demands.
 You can get all sorts of variations of a Latte with some of the most popular ones being a mocha latte, where chocolate is added to the drink.
 Or then, the seasonal favorite, pumpkin spice lattes, which were popularized by Starbucks during the fall season in the US.
 There are just two examples of variations.
 Other variations include the addition of matcha, chai, turmeric, or even different kinds of frothed or steamed milk like soy or almond milk.